A glacier and frozen lake under an Arctic sky in Alaska.

 • Role-based data separation — applicants see only their own submissions; reviewers see all applications; leadership sees aggregate impact

 Scale of deploymentDeployed in production across the entire North Slope region (eight Iñupiat villages).
-To our knowledge, an integrated grant-management platform of this kind for the region.
+To our knowledge, the first integrated grant-management platform of this kind for the region.

 Engagement outcomeReplaces fragmented PDF / email / spreadsheet intake with a single role-based platform serving applicant organizations, ASCF staff, and leadership in one environment.
 Applicants apply online and track their submissions; staff review and award inside the same system; leadership sees aggregate impact across communities; the AI navigator chatbot reduces intake-team load by answering common applicant questions from a local knowledge base.